louiz/biboumi/doc/biboumi.1.rst

 users of a single biboumi instance all share the same IP, and they can’t be distinguished by the IRC servers.

+To disable the built-in identd, you may set identd_port to 0.

 policy_directory
 ----------------